The $n$-fold reduced bar construction: Introduction

 We consider the two steps that seem to be necessary in the proof of correctness of the reduced bar construction.
 These steps are roughly sketched below and precisely given in Sections 4, 6 and~8.
 It turns out that the definition of $n$-fold monoidal category given in \cite{AM10} provides these two steps.
 We start with checking the correctness of the reduced bar construction based on a two-fold monoidal category, i.e.,\ 2-monoidal category of \cite{AM10}, or duoidal category of \cite{BM12} and \cite{BS13}.
 The first step in this case is trivial, and the second step, which may be simply modified and used for the $n$-fold case, is more involved.

 Then we check the correctness of the reduced bar construction based on a three-fold monoidal category, i.e.,\ 3-monoidal category of \cite{AM10}.
 We go through two steps that are in spirit the same as in the two-fold case.
-Neither of these steps is now trivial but, as it is mentioned above, the second is just a modification of the corresponding step in the two-fold case.
+Neither of these steps is now trivial but, as mentioned above, the second is just a modification of the corresponding step in the two-fold case.
 The combinatorial structure of $n$-fold monoidal categories, defined by iterating this procedure, as it is already shown in \cite{AM10}, stabilizes at $n=3$.
-Hence, an $n$-fold monoidal category, for $n\geq 3$, may be envisaged as a sequence of $n$ monoidal structures in a category, such that its every subsequence of length three corresponds to a three-fold monoidal category.
-The correctness of the reduced bar construction based on an $n$-fold monoidal category is obtained as simple modifications of the results mentioned above.
+Hence, an $n$-fold monoidal category, for $n\geq 3$, may be envisaged as a sequence of $n$ monoidal structures in a category, such that every triple of these structures corresponds to a three-fold monoidal category.
+The correctness of the reduced bar construction based on an $n$-fold monoidal category is obtained as a simple modification of the results mentioned above.

 Our techniques are very much syntactical.
 We rely on a syntactical nature of the simplicial category presented by its generating arrows and equations.
 These equations are easily turned into rewrite rules, which are useful for some normalization techniques.
 Also, we try to point out the combinatorial core of the subject.
 This is the reason why our definition of the reduced bar construction $\WM$, although it covers the one of \cite{BFSV}, is given in different terms.
 From a composition of functors involved in the definition of $\WM$ we abstract a shuffle of $n$ sequences, whose members are generators of the simplicial category.
-Then we consider some available transpositions turning this shuffle into a shuffle obtained by concatenating these $n$ sequences in a desired order.
+Then we consider some available transpositions turning this shuffle into one obtained by concatenating these $n$ sequences in a desired order.
 The first step in the proof of correctness of the reduced bar construction shows that the equations of $n$-fold monoidal categories suffice to consider any two applications of available transpositions from one shuffle to the other to be equal.
 This is a consequence of some naturality assumptions in the two-fold case.
 In the $n$-fold case, for $n\geq 3$, we need some additional equations brought by the assumptions on 1-cells of $Mon_2(Cat)$.
 Roughly speaking, these equations guarantee that the following two applications of transpositions in our shuffles, which correspond to the Yang-Baxter equation, are equal.